-The Petra's Place centres provide support for families with young children affected by autism.
+The Petra's Place centres provide support for families with young children, aged 18 months to 4 years affected by autism.

 These early diagnosis and therapy centres are designed, developed and operated by experts in the field of autism.
 We run services and support including early diagnosis and speech and language therapy, as well as an early years nursery to meet the needs of the young children and their families who use them.

 Experts in the field approve and oversee all activity at the centres.
 Where appropriate, the Petra Ecclestone Foundation works in partnership with other charities and professional establishments.